thoth-tech/ThothTech-Documentation-Website/src/content/docs/products/ontrack/Documentation/front-end-migration/Migration/Regular_Migration_Step.md

+---
-# You should do this after Create the Branch and Finish the Initial Migration
+title: You should do this after Create the Branch and Finish the Initial Migration
+---

 > Trimester 2 2022 – SIT374

 ## Ensure you have your author credentials set up

 You should ensure your git user config details are set to the email address you use with GitHub:

 ```shell
 git config --global user.email "my-github-email@gmail.com"